rolandinsh/wp_referrer_spam_blocklist/readme.txt

 Tested up to: 4.2.2
 Stable tag: 1.0.1

-WordPress plugin to fight with community-contributed list of referrer spammers
+WordPress plugin to fight with community-contributed list of referrer spammers (like semalt)

 == Description ==

 [WordPress plugin to fight with referrer spam](https://github.com/rolandinsh/wp_referrer_spam_blacklist).
 List based on https://github.com/piwik/referrer-spam-blacklist (Community-contributed list of referrer spammers).

 No configuration! (yet!)

 Plugin in background redirects referral spammer to blank page ( about:blank ).
 Redirect link can be altered via filter `wp_referralblock_redirect_uri`.

 Plugin is for sites that can't edit their `.htaccess` or configure NGINX or Apache servers.